Mu-Ahmad/ead_notes/Compilation Process.md

 ## Creating a .dll file
 By default access modifier of a class is `internal` meaning that  it is only visible with in it's assembly.
 We need to ensure that class of a library(.dll) is public.
-You will need to do it little different in Visual Studio *(Not fun).*
+You will need to do it little different in Visual Studio *(Not fun).* [Add Reference]
 ```cs
 Public class MyLibrary
 {